gorcer/btcbot/README.md

 How to try it?
 ===============
 1. Clone repository to your system
-2. Create database with utf8_general ci collation
+2. Create database with utf8_general_ci collation
 3. Go to config/main.php, set your database setting for production and btc-e key info (take it in your profile in btc-e.com)
 4. Go to config/main_local.php, set your database setting for test and develop on local
 5. Start console and go to /protected/
 6. Start migration - yiic migrate --interactive=0
 7. Start bot to demonstrate work on last period - yiic cron test
-8. Configure virtual hosts to profect folder from btcbot.loc
+8. Configure virtual hosts to project folder from btcbot.loc
 9. Go to http://btcbot.loc/index.php?r=site/chart to see result.
 It's looks like this:
 ![](demo.png)